Mechanical Engineering

 MECH 401.
 Senior Design I. 1 Credit.

-Student teams design systems to solve open-ended problems with consideration of broad perspectives through the use of the design process, modeling and analysis, resource management, and documentation.
+Student teams design systems to solve open-ended problems with consideration of broad perspectives through the use of the design process, modeling and analysis, resource management and documentation.
 Co-Requisite: MECH 401C.
 Prerequisites: MECH 312 and MECH 392, or permission of the instructor.
+Open to senior and 4th year of 5-year engineer only.

 MECH 402.
 Senior Design II. .5 Credits.